Eating healthy has benefits that can help people ages 60 and up.

 - With age, you may lose some of your sense of thirst.
 Drink water often.
 Low- or fat-free milk, including lactose-free options or fortified soy beverage and 100% juice can also help you stay hydrated.
 Limit beverages that have lots of added sugars or salt.

 - Maintain a healthy weight or prevent additional weight gain by following a healthy dietary pattern and adopting an active lifestyle.

 - Learn how much to eat from all five food groups and find out how many calories you need each day to help you maintain energy using the MyPlate Plan.

-- Avoid unnecessary illness by keeping food safe.
+- Try to prevent foodborne illness (food poisoning) by keeping food safe.
 Learn more about the four steps to safer food choices—Clean, Separate, Cook, and Chill—at FoodSafety.gov.

 Nutrition Tips for Ages 60+

 Eating habits change throughout the life span.
 Learn how the foods and drinks choose each day help you meet daily nutrient needs, maintain a healthy body weight, and reduce the risk of chronic disease.